aws-greengrass/aws-greengrass-cli/src/main/java/com/aws/greengrass/cli/util/logs/README.md

 ### Following Realtime Update

 The ``--follow`` option is a boolean option that decides if the log tool is actively following real time changes in queried log files/directories.
-In accordance with log rotation rule of Evergreen, ``--follow`` option is specified, the log tool will continuously follow and update files that doesn’t contain a timestamp in their file name.
+In accordance with log rotation rule of Greengrass, ``--follow`` option is specified, the log tool will continuously follow and update files that doesn’t contain a timestamp in their file name.
-Most commonly, it will follow ``evergreen.log``.
+Most commonly, it will follow ``greengrass.log``.

 ```
-# follow changes of ~/.evergreen
+# follow changes of ~/.greengrass
-$ greengrass-cli logs get --log-dir ~/.evergreen/ --follow
+$ greengrass-cli logs get --log-dir ~/.greengrass/ --follow
 ```

 To stop the log tool, the user can either terminates the program manually in command line(i.e. ``Ctrl+C``), or set up a time